Models Know Their Shortcuts: Deployment-Time Shortcut Mitigation: Methods

-\paragraph{Anchor-Positive Pairs.} Unlike standard contrastive learning approaches, e.g., SimCLR~\citep{chen2020simclr}, that use random augmentations such as dropout or back-translation, we construct anchor-positive pairs through attribution-guided masking: for each important token $t_{i_j} \in \mathcal{H}(x)$, we pair the original input $x$ (``anchor'') with its masked variant $x^{\text{mask}_j}$ (``positive''), yielding $k$ anchor-positive pairs per input.
+We pair the original input $x$ (``anchor'') with each of its masked variants $x^{\text{mask}_j}$ (``positive''), yielding $k$ anchor-positive pairs per input.
 This design explicitly probes the model's reliance on each candidate shortcut token independently, rather than enforcing invariance to arbitrary perturbations.